w3c/aria/documentation/browser_accessibility_heuristics.md

 # Elements with zero width/height bounds may be ignored.

 - it's also possible some may ignore certain elements with 1x1 bounds

+# Elements with zero width/height bounds may be ignored.

+- it's also possible some may ignore certain elements with 1x1 bounds
 - cross-implementation WPT testing required once accessibility bounds are exposed through `getAccessibilityProperties`